Bear Grylls: Military service

 After leaving school, Grylls hiked in the Himalayan mountains of Sikkim and West Bengal.
 From 1994 to 1997, he served in the Territorial Army with 21 SAS as a trooper.
 His time in the SAS ended as the result of a free fall parachuting accident in Zambia in 1996; his parachute failed to open, causing him to break three vertebrae.
-At 16,000 feet, his fall is one of the highest ever to be survived without a functional parachute.
+At 16000 ft, his fall is one of the highest falls survived without a parachute.

 In 2004, Grylls was awarded the honorary rank of lieutenant commander in the Royal Naval Reserve.
 Then in 2013 he was awarded the honorary rank of lieutenant colonel in the Royal Marines Reserve, and promoted to honorary colonel in June 2021.
 In April 2024, Grylls was appointed honorary colonel of the Army Foundation College, serving as a figurehead for the college, a role once held by Captain Tom Moore.
 As such, he was granted a commission in the British Army as a local colonel for the duration of the appointment.